hacktoon/sitegen/README.md

 And the disadvantages:
 * No comments, pingbacks, search, contact forms or anything dynamic (although most of this itens can be implemented with third party services like Disqus)
-* Not very user-friendly.
+* Not very user-friendly, but we are working on that.

-So, static site generators are systems you can use for specific cases.
+Given these facts, static site generators are systems you can use for specific cases.

 ## Quickstart
-You only need Python 3 to run Íon.
+You only need Python 3 to run Ion.

 ### How to install
-Call **ion.py** in a directory in your web root.
+Call **ion.py plug** in a directory in your web root.
 It will create the basic configuration to run your site.

 ### Configure
+After installing, Ion will setup some basic configuration to you, but you can change these values.

 Open the *config.ini* in **_ion** folder and define your settings.
+Here are some examples:
 * **base_url** - Will be used for absolute linking.
 * **default_theme** - If a custom theme is not provided for a page, this theme will be used.
 * **blocked_dirs** - The directories you don't want Íon to read.
+* **rss_items** - The max number of posts to be listed on RSS feed.
+* **date_format** - A standard [date format](http://docs.python.org/library/datetime.html#strftime-and-strptime-behavior) used by Python language.
+* **utc_offset** - The UTC offset to specify your time zone.

 ### Create your first page
-Just run the *plug* command in the site root folder to create a new page:
+Just run the *spark* command in the site root folder to create a new page:

-    python3 ion.py plug
+    python3 ion.py spark

-If you want create a different page, you have to pass a path as second parameter:
+To create a different page, you have to pass a path as second parameter:

-    python3 ion.py plug path/to/folder
+    python3 ion.py spark path/to/folder

 This will create a *data.ion* model file.
 You're ready to start adding your own content:

     title = My first post
-    date = 2012-05-20
+    date = 20/05/2012
+    tags = proton, neutron, electron
     content
     My page content

-Now run the *charge* command:
+Now run the *charge* command.
+The *charge* command accepts a path parameter just like the *spark*.

     python3 ion.py charge